AdBank/adbank-token-management-system/DOCUMENT.md

 		This is used to create smart contract object in node.
 	- decimals
 		Your token decimal
-* wallet
+* networkWallet ( Gas holder )
 	- address
-		Your master eth wallet address
+		Your network wallet address
-		When we create internal wallet, we send 1 ETH to the created internal wallet from master eth wallet.
+		When we create internal wallet, we send 0.01 ETH to the created internal wallet from network wallet.
 		That's because transactions can be made between two created internal wallets.
 		Currently, in my test configration, it is set as the one same as contract owner address.
 	- password
+		Your network wallet password
+* revenueWallet ( Fee holder )
+	- address
+		Your revenue wallet address
+		When transaction is happening from advertiser to publisher, fee is sent to the fee holder.
+	- password
-		Your master eth wallet password
+		Your revenue wallet password

 --- Platform Explanation ---